gary1209/ArduinoYun-DA-for-IoTtalk-v2/README.md

 ArduinoYun DA for IoTtalk v2

-Stably works if total DF Join links < 4.
 To use this code, only "custom.py" needs to be modified.
 This code uses device model "MCU\_board" as an example, that is, the IDFs/ODFs are

 def odf():  # int only